javieracevedo/mastermind-game/README.md

 # mastermind-vue

 This is my implementation of the mastermind game in vuejs.
-The game is based around the module in src/core/mastermind.js almost all important login is in there, expect the state management of the game, I'm hadling that with vuex.
+The game is based around the module in **src/core/mastermind.js** almost all important logic is in there, expect the state management of the game, I'm hadling that with vuex.
 The UI it's actually simple, but I think it's enough to make the game playable for this interview test (can't take forever to actually hand it in).

 ## Project Structure